Powered by Blogger.

 The angry Yankees fan screaming loudly that the "Red Sox SUCKS!" is really not so different from the black man screaming "Black power!" and "KILL WHITEY!" all the time.
 Both individuals have serious issues of self-doubt to work through.
 And when you lump them all together in a large group of similarly-minded individuals . . . well now you're just asking for trouble.

-Like Gandhi, I believe in quiet humility and hard work to speak of one's actions, not boastful shouts.Source URL: http://bollywoodsexygirls2012.blogspot.com/2008/10/
+Like Gandhi, I believe in quiet humility and hard work to speak of one's actions, not boastful shouts.Source URL: https://bollywoodsexygirls2012.blogspot.com/2008/10/

 Visit hot south girls pictures for daily updated images of art collection